 12. Pay less tax with tax credits

-The Government give tax credits to people who need help or to supplement their income.
-It’s a little bit of tax back to help you along.
-However there are millions of pounds of tax credits left unclaimed every year.
+The government gives tax credits to people who need help to supplement their income.
+Think of it as the government returning some of your tax to help you along.
+However, there are millions of pounds of tax credits left unclaimed every year.
 This is because people don’t realise they are eligible for them.
 There are certain rules, but you don’t need to have kids to take advantage.
-Click here to read our article and see if the Government can give you a little help for a change.
+Click here to read our article and see if the government can give you a little help for a change.

 13. Get the best deals

 Sticking with the provider you’re with can be the easiest option, but it could also be costing you.
-Don’t be lazy by sticking with your utility company, bank, phone and broadband provider or insurance firm just because it’s easy.
-Use our comparison pages to search around for the best deals and save yourself money.
-You can save significantly with just a little bit of legwork.
-With budgets tightening you can’t afford not to do it, so check out our comparison pages right away.
+Don’t be lazy by sticking with your utility company, bank, phone and broadband provider or insurance firm, just because it’s easy.

 14. Batch cooking

-Cooking up a big batch of Bolognese sauce is great – mainly because it’s much cheaper to buy the ingredients in bulk.
+Cooking up a big batch of bolognese sauce is great – mainly because it’s much cheaper to buy the ingredients in bulk.
 A big pack of meat is much cheaper per kilo, and all the other ingredients will be too.
-So it will work out cheaper overall despite the bigger initial spend.
+So, it will work out cheaper overall despite the bigger initial spend.
 It’s also great as you can make several meals at one time and then pop extra portions in the freezer.
 This saves time in the future when all you’ve got to do is defrost a few portions.
 This works with loads of dishes, including curry, so try it out and save money in your home!

 15. Check you’re not paying too much for your mobile phone

 There are loads of mobile networks out there and they are all fighting over your business.
 That means you’ve got the upper hand.
-The average mobile bill spend is £35-40.
-If you are paying more than this you shouldn’t be.
+The average mobile bill spend is £35-40 per month.
+If you are paying more than this, you shouldn’t be.
 Get on the phone to your provider and see if you can get a cheaper deal.
-If they won’t play ball, find a new contract using our free mobile comparison service.
-You don’t have to spend as much as £35.
+If they won’t play ball, find a new contract.
 If you’ve already got a decent phone, the SIM-only tariffs are such good value for money.
 They’ll get you loads of minutes and texts for as little as £15 a month.

-Have you got Sky?
-If so, do you actually watch the sky exclusive channels all that often?
-Do you find yourself actually mostly watching channels you can get through a Freeview box (eg. BBC 1, BBC 2, ITV, Channel 4, E4, Dave, Film4)?
-You can get a Freeview box for as little as £10.
-Plus, there’s no monthly fee.
+Have you got Sky TV?
+If so, do you actually watch the Sky-exclusive channels all that often?
+Do you find yourself mostly watching channels you can get through a Freeview box (eg. BBC 1, BBC 2, ITV, Channel 4, E4, Dave, Film4)?
+You can get a Freeview box for as little as £10, and there’s no monthly fee.
 An easy way to save money in your home!

 17. Make your home more efficient

-20% of the heat lost is through drafts and poor ventilation.
-So, even small insulating measures like draft excluders, or thicker curtains can really make a difference.
+20% of the heat lost is through draughts and poor ventilation.
+So, even small insulating measures like draught-excluders, or thicker curtains, can really make a difference.
 Plus you can still get them if you are on a budget.
 Have a look at our article on how to make your house more energy efficient.
-You could even get up to £2,700 in grants to help you do it.
 If you don’t know how efficient your home is, British Gas has a free energy savers report.
 Just answer some simple questions on their website and they’ll tell you how you can save.

 It’s hard to do it when it’s chilly, but turning the thermostat down a few degrees can save loads.
 According to the Energy Saving Trust, a reduction of just one degree can reduce bills by as much as 10%.
 It’s clearly worth it.
-So grab a big wooly jumper and socks and turn down that thermostat – even if it’s only by one degree.
+So grab a big woolly jumper and socks, and turn down that thermostat – even if it’s only by one degree.

 We spend £1 billion every year on powering our electrical appliances whilst they are on standby.
 It’s so easy just to turn them off at the mains and save money.
 If you don’t trust yourself to remember, there are cheap products on the market that will do it for you.
 We think the IntelliPanel is great.
 When you have your computer plugged into the master slot and then switch it off, the panel will switch off the speakers, printer, scanner or anything other connected items you have running.
 The television set up works the same way.
 Plug your television into the panel, then when you turn it off your video, games console, DVD player or anything else will be automatically switched off.
 Click here to see more details.

 Competition among energy providers has intensified as more companies have entered the market.
-In 2003, changing provider saved you around £100 per year; now you’ll save up to £538.
+In 2003, changing provider saved you around £100 per year; now you’ll save much more.
 Green energy is available to private consumers.
 A long-term saving is installing a green energy source in your home.
-Homeowners can apply for a government grant of up to £2,700 to cover some of the costs of installing solar panels, wind turbines or bio-fuels.
-See Green Energy Grants for more information.

 Keep an eye out for new deals that could reduce your costs on our energy comparison pages.